-But thanks to three-way 60-minute wagering, you no longer have to play by those rules.
+But thanks to three-way 60-minute wagering, you no longer have to play by those rules on betting apps.
 And thanks to double chance wagering, you can keep two-thirds of your options in play right until the end of regulation time.

 An example of a double chance hockey bet was seen in a recent meaning between the Minnesota Wild and Nashville Predators.
 The Wild are listed at -145, the Predators are +165, and the draw option is set at +115.

 With a double chance wager, you play any of these outcomes: